TetraPlex-org/central/Documentation/technical/names.md

 ### Invitation, please
 Once you got an invitation link, you can create an account.
 On account creation, some karma is gifted to you, which you can use to unlock the privilege to choose your own name.
 This is a nice way to introduce the concept of karma to new users and to give them a sense of ownership and responsibility for their own account.
 Since this is a karma feature, it can be disabled as a punishment for bad behaviour, like using abusive names.

+## Names after Account Creation
+### Account: Call_Name
+On creation of an Account, the user is asked how they want to be addressed internally, by us, in the UI, emails and such.
+This is not associated in any way with the legal name of the user and it is not visible to other users.
+The user can change this name at any time, it is not a karma-feature and has nothing to do with other users.
+It is just a way for us to address the user in a way that they prefer.
+This is not required to be unique, since it is not used to identify the user in any way.

+### LegalEntity: Legal_Name
+For the purpose of buying credits and other legal stuff, the user needs to provide a legal name.
+This is not visible to other users but it is used to identify the user in legal documents.
+This name is not used outside of the legal context, including re-claiming the account, if the user loses access to it and needs to prove that they are the owner of the account.
+This is not a karma feature, but it can't be changed without a good reason, since it is used in legal documents.
+To change this name, the user needs to contact us and provide a good reason for the change.

+### Persona: Persona_Name
+To interact with other users, the user needs to create a persona.
+Part of the persona is a name.
+Changing this name is a karma feature, since it is used to identify the user in the community.
+The user can have multiple personas.